COVID-19: Resources for Charter School Programs (CSP) Grantees (last updated March 18, 2021)

-The Oklahoma Public School Resource Center provides links to guidance and other resources through its webpage.
+The Oklahoma Public School Resource Center provides links to distance learning guidance and other resources through its webpage.
 It also includes a COVID-19 podcast series.

 Oregon Department of Education

-The Oregon Department of Education provides links for school leaders, mental health and social support, and resources for parents and families.
+The Oregon Department of Education COVID-19 page provides links for school leaders, mental health and social support, and resources for parents and families.
 Ready Schools, Safe Learners is Oregon’s guidance for reopening schools.
 All schools will be posting operational blueprints in August.

 Rhode Island Department of Education

 South Carolina Department of Education

-The South Carolina Department of Education provides links and resources for parents and educators, including food sites, Wi-Fi hotspots, and information for students with disabilities.
+The South Carolina Department of Education provides links and resources for parents, educators, and districts, as well as district reopening plans.
 It also includes a parent resource on how to talk to children about COVID-19.
 To prepare for the 2020-21 school year, the AccelerateED Task Force published guidance for reopening South Carolina K-12 schools on June 22.